Quantum $z=2$ Lifshitz criticality in one-dimensional interacting fermions

-{\it Introduction.} Strong infrared (IR) fluctuations play an important role in low-dimensional field theories.
+{\it Introduction.} Strong infrared (IR) fluctuations play an important role in low-dimensional field theories in the absence of a gap.
 In classical two-dimensional (2D) field theories with continuous symmetries, emerging logarithmic IR divergences destroy the long-range order\cite{prl66Mermin,1970Berezinksy} and results in the absence of spontaneous symmetry breaking\cite{1973coleman,1973KT}.
 For quantum one-dimensional (1D) fermions, similar logarithmic divergences in loop diagrams destabilize single quasi-particles and lead to the breakdown of Fermi Liquids \cite{Abrikosov,Giamarchi}.
 The low-energy excitations become bosonic\cite{Tomonaga1950} upon a weak interaction turned on.
 This is the celebrated Luttinger Liquid (LL) theory\cite{Luttinger1963,Haldane1981,rmp12Glazman}.
 Non-Fermi liquids in two-dimension remain as a puzzle due to strong IR fluctuations\cite{PhysRevB.80.165102,https://doi.org/10.48550/arxiv.2208.00730,PhysRevB.82.075127}.

-A large class of quantum criticality (QC) is described by relativistic conformal field theories\cite{npb84VBelavin,prl86Affleck,prl86Cardy,fran12conformal} (CFTs).
-In this context, there are many theoretical successes, e.g., operator product expansions\cite{pr69Wilson} and bosonizations\cite{math65Mattis}.
-However, there exists QC breaking relativistic conformal symmetry, e.g. Lifshitz criticalities (LCs)\cite{prd09Per} and non-relativistic CFT in unitary Fermi gas\cite{PhysRevD.76.086004,Golkar2014}.
-LCs are characterized by non-unit dynamical critical exponents, $z\neq 1$.
-They emerge in condensed matter models, e.g., topological chains\cite{prl18Verresen} and Rydberg atoms\cite{prr21Chepiga}.
-Unlike $z=1$ CFTs, quantum statistics are important for LCs\cite{2021William,sci22wang},

-Interactions are essential to LCs.
-At a system with a finite-size $L$, the fundamental scale for kinetic energy is $K\sim t/L^z$.
-The contact interaction has the scale $V \sim u_0/L$.
-Here $t$ and $u_0$ are two coefficients to ensure the energy dimension.
-When $z>1$ and $u_0 \neq 0$, $V/K\rightarrow \infty$ in the thermodynamic limit.
-Another infinity comes from quantum corrections.
-Consider the fermions with the dispersion, $\epsilon_\pm(k)=\pm t |k|^z$.
-The ground state is described by the Dirac Sea with all negative energy modes filled.
-Vacuum polarization from the creation of virtual particle-hole pairs introduces another infinity at zero energy limit.
-Two infinities make interacting LCs highly non-trivial.
-A fundamental question arises: what is the low-energy field theory of interacting LCs?

-In this letter, we find the low-energy description of the interacting $z=2$ LCs in both continuum theory and lattice models.
-When the interaction $u$ is repulsive, the system flows to another universality class with the dynamical critical exponent $z=1$.
-The underlying field is bosonic and excitations are particle-hole collective modes.
-When the interaction is attractive, the system would not flow to other universality classes and remain at the $z=2$ LC.
-The field is fermionic and the dispersion is quadratic.
-The interaction may slightly renormalize the curvature of dispersion.
-The peculiar property at the attractive region is contrasted with the instability of fermions in one-dimensional LL theory.
-The asymmetric property for $u_0>0$ v.s. $u_0<0$ is summarized in Fig.~\ref{phase}.
-Below we start with a simple discussion of lattice models and continuous field theories.